 Free Flu Shots For City Employees

 If you are a city employee and concerned about being able to get a flu shot in New York City, you are able to receive a free flu vaccine through WorkWell NYC clinics.
+You can call your local health department for more information.
 They are available in all 5 boroughs:

 WorkWell NYC clinics

 Dates: October 15 & 20 | Time: 9:30am- 4:00pm